cysouw/diathesis/text/c09_adverbials.md

 ### [ NAD | NAp ] *weiter-* Dative antipassive {#sec:adverbial-dative-antipassive}

 Ditransitive verbs like *empfehlen* 'to recommend' [@next a] can be used with a preverbial *weiter-* to form *weiterempfehlen* 'to recommend on' [@next b].
 With this preverbial it does not seem to be possible anymore to use a dative [@next a].
-Instead, an *an* prepositional phrase is used (or the recipient is completely left out, which appears to be more common).
-There is some overlap between the verbs in this section with verbs allowing an *an* antipassive (see [@sec:prepositions-dative-antipassive-accusative]).
+Instead, an *an* prepositional phrase is used, or the recipient is completely left out, which appears to be even more common.
+There is some overlap between the verbs in this section with verbs allowing for an unmarked *an* antipassive (see [@sec:prepositions-dative-antipassive-accusative]).

 This diathesis is only attested with the preverbial *weiter-*.
 With non-ditransitive verbs, this preverbial does not induce any diathesis and it has a continuative aspectual meaning 'to continue', as discussed in [@sec:adverbial-continuative-weiter].
-In contrast, with these ditransitive verbs the meaning if *weiter-* is more like 'to pass something on'.
+In contrast, with these ditransitive verbs the meaning of *weiter-* is more like 'to pass something on'.

 ::: ex
 - Ich empfehle dir diesen Kuchen.